- Lillie-mae Stubbs,

 Hailing from Bath, Isobel Holly is influenced by artists such as Fleetwood Mac and Carole King.
 These inspirations are reflected in her powerful vocals and heartfelt lyricism.
 Having been compared to the likes of Carrie Underwood and Tori Amos, her music has had plentiful airplay on BBC Introducing in the West, and she was recently featured as the House Band of the Week for BBC Upload.

 Notable performances include: The Troubadour London, The Deaf Institute Manchester, the Colston Hall BBC Bristol Christmas Concert, The Club Awards Copenhagen and The Edinburgh Fringe.
-After performing on the main stage of the Bath Festival Finale, she won ‘Bath Introduces’, allowing her to record her latest single, ‘Everything’; at Peter Gabriel’s Real World Studios.
-Isobel has also gigged as a backing singer, performing classic Pop with Take That at Manchester Arena, to Jazz Fusion with Alice Zawadzki at London Jazz Festival.
+After performing on the main stage of the Bath Festival Finale, she won ‘Bath Introduces’, allowing her to record two tracks at Peter Gabriel’s Real World Studios.
+Isobel has also gigged as a backing singer, performing genres from classic Pop with Take That at Manchester Arena, to Jazz Fusion with Alice Zawadzki at London Jazz Festival.